Redshift: Concept

+Doppler effect blueshifts (z < 0) are associated with objects approaching (moving closer to) the observer with the light shifting to greater energies.
+Conversely, Doppler effect redshifts (z > 0) are associated with objects receding (moving away) from the observer with the light shifting to lower energies.
+Likewise, gravitational blueshifts are associated with light emitted from a source residing within a weaker gravitational field as observed from within a stronger gravitational field, while gravitational redshifting implies the opposite conditions.

 History

-The history of the subject began with the development in the 19th century of classical wave mechanics and the exploration of phenomena associated with the Doppler effect.
-The effect is named after Christian Doppler, who offered the first known physical explanation for the phenomenon in 1842.
-The hypothesis was tested and confirmed for sound waves by the Dutch scientist Christophorus Buys Ballot in 1845.
-Doppler correctly predicted that the phenomenon should apply to all waves, and in particular suggested that the varying colors of stars could be attributed to their motion with respect to the Earth.
-Before this was verified, however, it was found that stellar colors were primarily due to a star's temperature, not motion.
-Only later was Doppler vindicated by verified redshift observations.
+The history of the subject began in the 19th century, with the development of classical wave mechanics and the exploration of phenomena which are associated with the Doppler effect.
+The effect is named after the Austrian mathematician Christian Doppler, who offered the first known physical explanation for the phenomenon in 1842.
+In 1845, the hypothesis was tested and confirmed for sound waves by the Dutch scientist Christophorus Buys Ballot.
+Doppler correctly predicted that the phenomenon would apply to all waves and, in particular, suggested that the varying colors of stars could be attributed to their motion with respect to the Earth.

-The first Doppler redshift was described by French physicist Hippolyte Fizeau in 1848, who pointed to the shift in spectral lines seen in stars as being due to the Doppler effect.
-The effect is sometimes called the "Doppler–Fizeau effect".
-In 1868, British astronomer William Huggins was the first to determine the velocity of a star moving away from the Earth by this method.
-In 1871, optical redshift was confirmed when the phenomenon was observed in Fraunhofer lines using solar rotation, about 0.1 Å in the red.
-In 1887, Vogel and Scheiner discovered the annual Doppler effect, the yearly change in the Doppler shift of stars located near the ecliptic due to the orbital velocity of the Earth.
+Unaware of Doppler's work, French physicist Hippolyte Fizeau suggested in 1848 that a shift in spectral lines from stars might be used to measure their motion relative to Earth.
+In 1850, François-Napoléon-Marie Moigno analysed both Doppler's and Fizeau's ideas in a publication read by both James Clerk Maxwell and William Huggins, who initially stuck to the idea that the color of stars related to their chemistry, however by 1868, Huggins was the first to determine the velocity of a star moving away from the Earth by the analysis of spectral shifts.

+In 1871, optical redshift was confirmed when the phenomenon was observed in Fraunhofer lines, using solar rotation, about 0.1 Å in the red.
+In 1887, Hermann Carl Vogel and Julius Scheiner discovered the "annual Doppler effect", the yearly change in the Doppler shift of stars located near the ecliptic, due to the orbital velocity of the Earth.
 In 1901, Aristarkh Belopolsky verified optical redshift in the laboratory using a system of rotating mirrors.

-Arthur Eddington used the term red shift as early as 1923.
-The word does not appear unhyphenated until about 1934 by Willem de Sitter.

-Beginning with observations in 1912, Vesto Slipher discovered that most spiral galaxies, then mostly thought to be spiral nebulae, had considerable redshifts.
-Slipher first reports on his measurement in the inaugural volume of the Lowell Observatory Bulletin.
+Beginning with observations in 1912, Vesto Slipher discovered that the Andromeda Galaxy had a blue shift, indicating that it was moving towards the Earth.
+Slipher first reported his measurement in the inaugural volume of the Lowell Observatory Bulletin.
 Three years later, he wrote a review in the journal Popular Astronomy.
-In it he states that "the early discovery that the great Andromeda spiral had the quite exceptional velocity of –300 km(/s) showed the means then available, capable of investigating not only the spectra of the spirals but their velocities as well."
+In it he stated that "the early discovery that the great Andromeda spiral had the quite exceptional velocity of –300 km[/s] showed the means then available, capable of investigating not only the spectra of the spirals but their velocities as well."
 Slipher reported the velocities for 15 spiral nebulae spread across the entire celestial sphere, all but three having observable "positive" (that is recessional) velocities.
-Subsequently, Edwin Hubble discovered an approximate relationship between the redshifts of such "nebulae" and the distances to them with the formulation of his eponymous Hubble's law.
-These observations corroborated Alexander Friedmann's 1922 work, in which he derived the Friedmann–Lemaître equations.
-In the present day they are considered strong evidence for an expanding universe and the Big Bang theory.